-Welcome to Country
+10.5 Welcome to Country

 A "Welcome to Country" or "Traditional Welcome" is where the traditional Aboriginal or Torres Strait Islander custodians welcome people to their land at the beginning of a meeting, event or ceremony.
 This welcome must be conducted by an appropriate person such as a recognised Elder from the local area.
 Welcome to Country enables the Traditional Custodians to give their blessing to the event and is an important mark of respect for Aboriginal and Torres Strait Islander people as Australia's original inhabitants.
-To arrange a Welcome to Country to be conducted at a City of Sydney event, bookings and payments are to be made through the Metropolitan Local Aboriginal Land Council.
+For more information on what events need a Welcome to Country or for appropriate people to conduct Welcome to Country please contact the Metropolitan Local Aboriginal Land Council.

-Acknowledgement of Country
+10.6 Acknowledgement of Country